RekaCodes/recommender-system-python/README.md

-# recommender-system-python
+# Get Rec'd
-Building a recommendation system in python using the MovieLens dataset
+Building a recommendation system in python using the MovieLens dataset.